seanhess/wizardwar/README.md

 - pulls you out of a game if you are in one already

-HEAL: you cast it an you begin to heal slowly until you do something else.
-  - make him glow red with code or something

 SLEEP: If hit they fall asleep?
 Or is it automatic?
 How would you defend against it if it doesn't shoot out?
   - invisible